 You can also spend a night at the famous Dracula’s Cabaret Restaurant for nightly show and dinner.

 If you visit at the right time, there are also numerous activities that you will be able to take part in.
 The Blues On Broadbeach Music Festival, Groundwater Country Music Festival, Broadbeach Christmas Carols, and Gold Coast Superhero Weekend are all free to attend.

 Meanwhile, for the sportier visitors, the Broadbeach Australian Football Club play their home games in the area, so it is an ideal place to stay if you want to catch a game.
 There’s also the Broadbeach Surf School and Broadbeach Bowl’s club, where you can learn a new activity yourself during your stay.

 Despite all of this, there will still be plenty of visitors who are coming to Broadbeach simply to relax.
 In that case, you have perhaps even more options available than we have already looked at.

-Best Hotels in Gold Coast Broadbeach:
+Best Places to Stay in Gold Coast Broadbeach:

 🎬 Check out my virtual tour about the best places to stay in Gold Coast or continue reading: